FORWARD-Curriculum/Forward-app/Forward-client/README.md

   * Video
   * Composite (choose your own order (see end of Going to College lesson))
   * Concept Map (definition)
-- Collapse responses view to be a switch statement on activity type to reduce URL and View count (`/response/<str:activitytype>, ResponseView.as_view()`)

 ## Markdown
 This project uses a custom flavor of markdown FORWARD Markdown (FMD).
 It is a superset of the CommonMark Markdown standard, which includes extra styling options and functionality.
 The intent is to allow fast easy access to style raw text into a useful format for expressing concepts.